PacktPublishing/Pragmatic-Microservices-with-CSharp-and-Azure/Deploy2Azure.md

 These files are generated:
 * azure.yml -
 * next-steps.md - documentation what can be done next
-* .gitignore - ignoring the .azure folder because it could contain secrets
+* .gitignore - ignoring the .azure folder because it can contain secrets
 * .azure - folder with the generated files, configuration of environment variables, and exposed services

 ## Deploy the appliation to Azure